-lake ihema in akagera national park-rwanda
+what can i do at lake ihema in akagera national park-rwanda

-Lake Ihema is perched in the Akagera national park, where the big five wildlife safaris take place in Rwanda.
+Lake Ihema is perched in the Akagera national park, where the Big Five wildlife safaris take place in Rwanda.
 In order for travelers to access Lake Ihema, they should first access Akagera National Park, which is among Rwanda’s most rewarding national parks, besides Volcanoes National Park and Nyungwe Forest National Park.
-Akagera national park offers many activities that travelers can participate in to ensure an exciting trip.
+Akagera National Park offers many activities that travelers can participate in to ensure an exciting trip.

 Accessing Akagera National Park

 Akagera National Park can be reached by road transportation.
 Visitors can access the Akagera National Park through the northern or southern gates, depending on where they are located.
-Akagera National Park is located 110 km away from Kigali City.
+Akagera National Park is located 110 kilometers from Kigali City.
 You can get there from the city in about two and a half hours.
 We recommended the use of private modes of transportation on the road because buses and other forms of public transportation will take a long time to get to the park.

-In order to have an exciting safari in the Akagera national park, it is still advised for self-driving tourists to hire a guide once they enter the park.
+In order to have an exciting safari in the Akagera National Park, it is still advised for self-driving tourists to hire a guide once they enter the park.
 A guide can be hired at the park entrance who is knowledgeable about the park.
 Tourists can take part in other activities and visit endless attractions in Akagera National Park while traveling to see Lake Ihema.
 These attractions are as follows:

 Tracking the big five at the Akagera National park

 Akagera national park offers a game drive with a greater opportunity to see a variety of wildlife animals.
-It's interesting to note that Akagera national park has two types of game drives available; morning game drives and nocturnal game drives, or night game drives.
+It's interesting to note that Akagera national park has two types of game drives available: morning game drives and nocturnal game drives, or night game drives.
 Morning game drives give you a chance to see a variety of animals, but nocturnal game drives offer a chance to spot nocturnal animals like lions and hyenas as they try so hard to catch prey for their dinner.
 The nocturnal game drives allow for the viewing of some animals that are not visible during the day.

-Lake Ihema is blessed with a wealth of biodiversity, which includes numerous attractions such as the 155 bird species, including the critically endangered shoe bill stork, jacana, papyrus gonolek, sandpipers, herons, and Malachite Kingfisher.
+Lake Ihema is blessed with a wealth of biodiversity, which includes numerous attractions such as the 155 bird species, including the critically endangered shoe bill stork, jacana, papyrus gonolek, sandpipers, herons, and malachite kingfisher.
 Around Lake Ihema, there are several papyrus swamps where visitors can view a wide variety of wildlife like hippos, buffalos, and many others.

 Tourists should engage in a number of the activities listed below while visiting Akagera National Park in order to view Lake Ihema, but you can also engage in a number of activities in other parts of the park for an unforgettable experience.